China September inflation cooler than expected, producer prices extend slump

 Stubbornly weak producer prices are threatening to erode firms' profits and add to their debt burdens, conditions which analysts expect to persist for the remainder of the year.

-Weichai Power 000338.SZ(2338.HK), China's largest manufacturer of engines for heavy-duty trucks used in mining and construction, warned on Tuesday that its nine-month net profit could fall 75-85 percent due in part to the weakening economy.
+Weichai Power, China's largest manufacturer of engines for heavy-duty trucks used in mining and construction, warned on Tuesday that its nine-month net profit could fall 75-85 percent due in part to the weakening economy.

 Still, with consumer inflation remaining well below Beijing's 3 percent target for the year, policymakers have ample room to unveil further support for the economy.